contensis/contensis.github.io/docs-src/api-keys/delete-an-api-key.md

-# Disable an API key
+# Delete an API key
 If you no longer use the application that was accessing your content through a particular API key, you can delete the API key permanently.

 Follow the steps to delete the API key.